-Tyuleny Island (officially Ostrov Tyuleniy) is located in the Sea of Okhotsk (northeast Asia), and east of Sakhalin island.
-The isle administratively belongs to the Russia's Sakhalin Oblast (Far East District) and in the period 1905-1945 (the end of WW2) belonged to the Imperial Japan's Karafuto Prefecture.
+Tyuleny Island (officially Ostrov Tyuleniy) is located in Sea of Okhotsk (northeast Asia), and east of Sakhalin island.
+The isle administratively belongs to Russia's Sakhalin Oblast (Far East District).
+In the period 1905-1945 (the end of WW2) it belonged to Imperial Japan's Karafuto Prefecture.

-- When it was a Russian territory, in the period 1854-1897 on the island were illegaly hunted fur seals.
+When it was an Imperial Russian territory, in the period 1854-1897 on the island were illegaly hunted fur seals.
 Reportedly, over 100,000 animals were killed, with over half of those taken by foreign ships (including British vessels).
 There are still many seals on its shores and in the surrounding waters.
-Seabirds are also abundant on the island.
+Seabirds are also abundant.